SIMPLE-AstroDB/SIMPLE-db/.github/ISSUE_TEMPLATE/missing-source.md

 # Why is this source interesting?

-# Discovery Paper or other relevant references for source
+# Discovery paper or other relevant references for source